slavakurilyak/gpt-todoist/README.md

 # GPT Todoist

-This is a Python script that generates a todo using OpenAI's GPT-3 language model and adds it to a Todoist account using the Todoist Python SDK.
+This is a command-line interface (CLI) script that generates a todo using OpenAI's GPT-3 language model and adds it to a Todoist account using the Todoist Python SDK.
 The due date for the task can be specified in a human-friendly format (e.g. "next Monday", "tomorrow").

 ## Requirements